PassQuick/passquick-pw-gen-site/README.md

 ---

 ### 📲 Installation as an application
-PassQuick supports installation as a PWA (Progressive Web App) in Chrome, Edge, Yandex Browser and others on Windows, Linux, Android, macOS, iOS and iPadOS.
+PassQuick supports installation as a PWA (Progressive Web App) in Chrome, Edge, Yandex Browser, Safari and others on Windows, Linux, Android, macOS, iOS and iPadOS.

 How to install:
 1. Open the [PassQuick website](https://passquick.memecorp.ru/) in your browser.